mr-veeru/AccessVault/README.md

 *   **JWT Token Management:** Tokens expire after 1 hour, enhancing security.
 *   **Role-Based Access Control:** Ensures users can only access resources permitted by their assigned roles (`admin` or `user`).
 *   **Secure Password Hashing:** Utilizes `werkzeug.security` for robust password storage.
-*   **Flexible Role Management:** Users can be promoted to admin role with automatic session handling and token refresh.
+*   **Flexible Role Management:** Users can be promoted to the admin role with automatic session handling and token refresh.

 ## 🙏 Contributing